galacticcouncil/hydration-docs/docs/performance_benchmark.md

 Notes:
 - in the diff fields you can see the difference between the reference benchmark time and the benchmark time of your machine
-- if diff is positive for all three pallets, your machine covers the minimum requirements for running a HydraDX node
+- if diff is positive for all three pallets, your machine covers the minimum requirements for running a Hydration node
 - if diff deviates by -10% or more for some of the pallets, your machine might not be suitable to run a node
 ```

 You can see the difference in the performance between your machine and the minimum required setup in the column **diff* (%)**.
-If all three values in this column are positive, your machine should be suitable to run a HydraDX validator node.
-If any of the values is below *-10 %*, we do not recommend running a HydraDX node.
+If all three values in this column are positive, your machine should be suitable to run a Hydration validator node.
+If any of the values is below *-10 %*, we do not recommend running a Hydration node.

 Join us at Discord if you would like to discuss your benchmark results, our community is always happy to help.